ooni/probe-cli/internal/httpclientx/DESIGN.md

 1. Enforcing a call timeout is better done just through the context like `httpx` does.

-2. `GetJSON` lets the caller completely manage the construction of the URL, so we do not need code to join together a base URL, possibly including a base path, a path, and a query.
+2. `GetJSON` lets the caller completely manage the construction of the URL, so we do not need code to join together a base URL, possibly including a base path, a path, and a query (and we're introducing the new `./internal/urlx` package to handle this situation).

 3. `GetJSON` does not handle cloud fronting because we don't use it.
 The design where the `Config` contains mandatory and optional fields would still allow doing that easily.